 Step 1.
-Learn to write clear, organized R code
+Learn to write clear, organized, readable R code

 Always assume that your code will be read and reused by yourself or others in the future.
 Add comments for readability & maintenance.
 Follow recommended style guides such as Google and Tidyverse.
-See the iDEP app for some example code written chiefly by Gavin Doering.
+See the iDEP app for some example code written largely by Gavin Doering and Emma Spors.

 Step 2.
 Develop a simple app with your favorite dataset

 - From RStudio, populate an example app by going to File à New Project à New Directory à Shiny app.
 You create a folder that holds the shiny app.
 Store all required data in this folder.

 - Run and then change this app using your data.
 These lessons are excellent in guiding me.
 I also use it as a reference regularly.
 You can read in files and clean the data at the very beginning of the app.R file.

 - Take baby steps.
 For example, to add a new plot whose color can be changed by a selectInput button, do things in these four steps.

 - Add the control widget on the UI and run the app to ensure it appears.

 - Write the R code to generate the desired plot with a fixed color (col = “red”).
 This is best done in a regular R script file (File à New File à R script) so that it can be tested and fixed quickly using data objects already in the environment.